kenahoo/RHadoop-Wiki/Downloads.md

 ###Installation and Prerequisites

-•Haddop - A working Hadoop cluster (this package was developed and tested on CDH3 standalone, and CDH3 distributed).
+•Hadoop - A working Hadoop cluster (this package was developed and tested on CDH3 standalone, and CDH3 distributed).
 Make sure that the environment variables HADOOP_HOME and HADOOP_CONF are properly set.
 Examples:
 <pre>
   HADOOP_HOME=/usr/lib/hadoop